This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 Conclusion: What Mapping Can Offer

 GIS mapping can inform legislators about sexual offender residency requirements — especially in jurisdictions that are contemplating enactment of residency laws.
 Local officials can use the mapping analysis to determine whether affordable housing is available within approved areas and to evaluate the proximity of that housing to treatment facilities.
 Such prior analysis can demonstrate whether a proposed law is feasible to enforce.
-Jurisdictions with a residency law already in place can use the data to assess whether the exclusion zones result in a lack of housing options for offenders.
+Jurisdictions with a residency law already in place can use the data to assess whether the exclusion zones result in a lack of housing options for persons convicted of sex offenses.

 Chajewski, Michael, and Cynthia Calkins-Mercado, A Geo-spatial Analysis of Sex Offender Residency Restrictions in the State of New Jersey.
 New York: John Jay College of Criminal Justice, March 2007.